By Susan Dromey Heeter, Joyful Musings

 Ginny and I compared our “medicine cabinets” – huge closets, filled with not only enema bulbs but enough supplies to outfit a small hospital.
 We discovered our closets both contained items including pliers, ace bandages, vomit buckets, tongue depressors and, of course, enemas.
 We could count on one hand the number of times our parents took us to the emergency room or the doctors.
 Sure, we went for checkups, but more often than not, health care happened at home.

-My own parents were not educated in the health field; my father once bathed my sister in Epson Salts after she suffered from boils.
-My dad, oblivious to the effects of Epson salts simply poured some into the tub, put my sister in and, well, rumor has it, screams can still be heard from 1974.
+My own parents were not educated in the health field; my father once bathed my sister in Epsom Salts after she suffered from boils.
+My dad, oblivious to the effects of Epsom salts simply poured some into the tub, put my sister in and, well, rumor has it, screams can still be heard from 1974.
 “Salt on a wound” remarked my sister, “not good – I remember him rocking me in the porch swing because I was in such pain and he didn’t realize he should not have done it.”

 And today, as I muse joyfully on big families I think gratefully to the efforts put in by those parents and grandparents to do the best they could with what they had: supplies and enema bulbs.